leehananne/cortex-dji-bci/README.md

 There are also prerequisites that need to be met before the Cortex API can be used, such as an [EmotivID, License and Cortex App](https://emotiv.gitbook.io/cortex-api/#prerequisites).

+The attached code prints out the name of the mental command and the power of it when a subscription request is sent to Cortex.
+Other data such as the sessionId and time are not printed, and will need to be extracted from the data sample object if desired.

 ### DJI RoboMaster only

 The Python.exe file needs to be for 64-bit installation and the version must be **between 3.6.6 and 3.8.9**.
 Otherwise, the DJI RoboMaster Python SDK cannot be properly used due to compatibility issues.